Harish1915/reactappday1/README.md

 Render() is a predefine method which is mandatory method for inserting the UI elements in dom

-Inheritance:(a quary properties send methods from parent to childer ki aquary ) in JavaScript is a mechanism that allows objects to inherit properties and methods from other objects.
+Inheritance:(a query properties send methods from parent to children ki a query) in JavaScript is a mechanism that allows objects to inherit properties and methods from other objects.
 This promotes code reusability and helps in creating a hierarchy of objects.